Bernard Wapowski: Life

 Wapowski was born near Przemyśl at the family's village of Wapowce (hence his surname, the adjective formed from the village's name).
 Wapowski's first map of Poland is believed to have been made in Rome around 1505-1506.
 Wapowski arrived in Rome in 1505 where he joined Erasme Ciołk's Polish Embassy, was introduced to Pope Jules II by the Ambassador, and was placed under the protection of Cardinal Peirre Jules II.
 Wapowski stayed in Rome for several years at the Court of the Holy See where he worked on his map of the Jagellonian States using Cardinal Nicolas de Cuse's map that was printed in 1491.
 In 1526 Wapowski was serving as secretary to the King of Poland when Nicolaus Copernicus assisted him in mapping the Kingdom of Poland and the Grand Duchy of Lithuania.
-Wapowski studied at the University of Kraków where him and his life-long friend Nicolaus Copernicus were taught by Albert Brudzewski.
+Wapowski studied at the University of Kraków where he and his life-long friend Nicolaus Copernicus were taught by Albert Brudzewski.
 In the 15th century the birth of modern cartography took place after the rediscovery of Ptolemy's Geography (150.A.D.) and Wapowski drafted maps of Polish and Rutherian lands for the 1507 and 1508 editions of Geography.
 Wapowski also assisted his friend Marco Beneventano in revising Cardinal Nicholas of Cusa's map of Germany for the Rome edition of Geography in 1507.
 Wapowski's most notable map was created and published in Kraków in 1526 and was the first large-scale (1:1,260,000) map of Poland and is the earliest extant map of Poland according to the highest scientific standards.
 Many of Wapowski's maps, including the famous 1526 map of Poland, were printed and published by Florian Ungler.